archethic-foundation/aeip/AEIP-6.md

 #### Structure

 List of archiving tokens property in `version: 1.0`.
-- `tokens`: contains the list of addresses and id to archive.
+- `tokens`: contains the list of addresses and id of a token to archive.
 *See [AEIP-2](https://github.com/archethic-foundation/aeip/blob/main/AEIP-2.md) for further informations.*

+- `smartContracts`: contains the list of addresses of a smart contract to archive.

 ```jsonc
 "archive": {